ALEeMAYAyt/ALEeMAYA-Client-BE/README.md

 # ALEeMAYA-Client-BE
-the repository of ALEeMAYA Client for Bedrock Edition V1
+The Repository of ALEeMAYA Client for Bedrock Edition V1